Unparalleled Hair and Skin PRP Treatment in London

 Eye bags are more or less inevitable as we age.
-Time and the aging process weakens the tissue under the eyes and relaxes muscles which support the eyelids.
+Time and the ageing process weakens the tissue under the eyes and relaxes muscles which support the eyelids.
 Over time small amounts of fat can also migrate into the area below the lower eyelid.

 The modern world doesn’t help with the appearance of our eyes either.
-Too much stress and not enough sleep is one of the main causes of us running around with tired, sagging and dark eyes.
-Using cold compress on the eyes and getting a good night’s sleep can make some progress to slowing or reducing these effects but cannot permanently solve the issue.
+Too much stress and not enough sleep is one of the main causes of us running around with tired, sagging, and dark eyes.
+Using a cold compress on the eyes and getting a good night’s sleep can make some progress to slowing or reducing these effects but cannot permanently solve the issue.

-In lieu of waiting for professional treatment, regular exercise, drinking plenty of water to avoid water retention and limiting salt intake should go some way in reducing bags under the eyes.
-Getting enough sleep, usually around 7-8 hours a night, is usually sufficient to reduce dark circles somewhat for most people.
+In lieu of waiting for professional treatment, regular exercise, drinking plenty of water to avoid water retention, and limiting salt intake should go some way in reducing bags under the eyes.
+Getting enough sleep, usually, around 7-8 hours a night, is usually sufficient to reduce dark circles somewhat for most people.
 Again, this will not reverse the problem completely.

-After PRP treatment for your eyes there may be some puffiness and tenderness but this goes away after a couple of hours, not days.
+After PRP treatment for your eyes, there may be some puffiness and tenderness but this goes away after a couple of hours, not days.

 Platelet Rich Plasma – A hospital grade treatment

-Platelet rich plasma has enough history and research behind it that it is being used in hospitals worldwide to not only improve aesthetics and beauty but to help patients with a variety of musculoskeletal disorders gain back their quality of life, pain free.
+Platelet rich plasma has enough history and research behind it that it is being used in hospitals worldwide to not only improve aesthetics and beauty but to help patients with a variety of musculoskeletal disorders gain back their quality of life, pain-free.